 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.

 We have worked with studio providers, artists, creative practitioners, employers and trade unions from across the creative sector to ensure that this guidance is evidence-based, fair and ethical, clear and realistic.
 As each studio context is different it is for individual studio providers to work with their workforce, building and studio user representatives and studio users to determine how best to apply this guidance in their circumstances.

 This document is one of a set of documents about how to work safely in different types of workplaces.
 This guidance is relevant to businesses and practitioners who provide and work in art and other creative studios, as well as other shared work spaces.

-This document does not include guidance for safe operation of cafés that may be housed within studio buildings.
+- for safe operation of cafés that may be housed within studio buildings.
 Separate guidance for the hospitality sector is available.

 The guidance applies to creative production and activities in range of different types of studios.
 It uses the terms ‘studio providers’ and ‘studio users’ but we recognise that there are a number of different models to which this guidance is relevant, for example:

 - single business renting a number of rooms with a single main access point

 - shared workspace in which creative activities are undertaken by a variety of non-resident workers

 - shared workspace in which many people rent desks for a settled period